MLDERES/ISYS58603/assignments/Group_Assignment_2_Loading_Data.md

 ## Sample project structure
 Students have said that it is helpful to understand how a project of this type can be structured.
 Here is a simple example of how the project could be structured.
 This is not the only way to structure the project, but it is a way that has worked for many students in the past.

+Keep in mind, that this is the ultimate goal of the project, not the current state.
+The current state is just to get the data into the database.
+The structure of the project will evolve as the project progresses.
+It is okay to either start with the full structure (and leave files as placeholders) or to start with a simpler structure and add to it as you go.

 ```
 project_root/
 │